Camdaki Kiz- The real story of Zeynep and Mehdi (Part 2-final)

 “Somehow.
 The truth is that my mom and my dad had sold me to Mehdi in exchange for a yard and some fields.
 Right after we got married, my mother and my father moved to the village.
 We had a desolate house there.
 They reconstructed it and you know, the yards, gardens, fields… Now they are living there and they are contented with their lives.
 I heard that my father is not drinking as much as before anymore.
 My sister got a divorce, she took her children and moved in with them.
 I thought that my family would be angry if my sister intended to divorce but again, I was wrong.
 I found out that in fact my family wanted her to get a divorce.
 Now my sister has become the maid of that house, her daughter an assistant maid.
 Her son has grown up so he deals with the stuff that is required outside.
 My mother is just sitting in a corner, my father in a cafe all day… If you ask about money, they have quite an income from the vineyards, fields and I’ve been sending them some money too.”

 One can’t believe these things.
 Zeynep should not look for enemies externally.
 The family is worse than an enemy.
-Were things that really planned?
+Were things really planned that much?

 “You see how they wasted my life for their benefits, right?
 I don’t know if I was a fool or if they were very clever.
 I’m angry at myself too for being innocent.
 Believe me, even at a very young age, I could hardly swallow while I was eating at Miss Nermin’s. .
 Tears used to well in my eyes while I was thinking “I wonder… what my family is eating right now?”
 I used to keep the pocket money that I was given before going to school and give it to my mother.
 Even while I was giving it, my mom used to ask “Is that all, nothing more?”
 My mother used to take every piece of food in the house if Miss Nermin wasn’t at home and warn me saying “If Miss Nermin asks, you’ll say I ate it.’”
 Detergents, soap, flour, lentil, and these sort of things were carried little by little to our house in my mom’s bag.
 I used to be her partner in crime.
 Even though Miss Nermin figured out, she would never hold it against me.
 If my mom every so often intended to scold me next to her, Miss Nermin used to get angry and warn my mom saying “She is like a daughter for us now, speak more carefully.”
 When I started to live in that house, my family kind of turned into an enemy of mine.
 Eventually they got what they wanted.”